thegetty/quire-docs/content/resources/workshop.md

 **What are the benefits of using shortcodes?**

 Shortcodes save a lot of time and energy.
 Rather than repeating lengthy information in multiple places throughout your project, you can use a shortcode as a shortcut.
 A shortcode usually references an `id`.
-For example, the shortcode below is referencing a figure image that has been assigned the id `fig-1` in the `_data/figures.yaml` file (which we will look more closely at soon).
+For example, the shortcode below is referencing a figure image that has been assigned the id `fig-1` in the `_data/figures.yaml` file (which we will explore more closely in a minute):

 `{% figure 'fig-1' %}`